KTH-RPL/DeFlow/README.md

 Task: Scene Flow Estimation in Autonomous Driving.

-📜 2025/02/18: Merging all scene flow code to a codebase to update one general repo only.
-This repo still saved DeFlow README and [cluster slurm files](assets/slurm).
+📜 2025/02/18: Merging all scene flow code to [OpenSceneFLow codebase](https://github.com/KTH-RPL/OpenSceneFlow) for afterward code maintenance.
+This repo saved README, [cluster slurm files](assets/slurm), and [quick core file](decoder.py) in DeFlow.
+The old source code branch is also [available here](https://github.com/KTH-RPL/DeFlow/tree/source).

 🤗 2024/11/18 16:17: Update model and demo data download link through HuggingFace, personally I found that `wget` from the HuggingFace link is much faster than Zenodo.